kaotty/kaotty.github.io/_pages/about.md

 ## News
-- 2024.10: Our paper on contrastive learning theory is accepted at ICLR 2025!
+- 2025.1: Our paper on contrastive learning theory is accepted at ICLR 2025!
 - 2024.09: Our paper on equivariant self-supervised learning theory is accepted at NeurIPS 2024!

 ## Publications
 __Projection Head is Secretly an Information Bottleneck__
-Zhuo Ouyang*, __Kaiwen Hu*__, Qi Zhang, Yifei Wang, Yisen Wang
+Zhuo Ouyang*, __Kaiwen Hu*__, Qi Zhang*, Yifei Wang, Yisen Wang
 In ICLR 2025.

 __Understanding the Role of Equivariance in Self-supervised Learning__